TPZ-CORE/tpz_society/README.md

 (!)
 A society will be registered only after the script is restarted and not while server is running.

+When creating manually a container on `containers` database table, the `id` will be required for adding it on the Config.Societies where the job name is located!
+Make sure the container `name` parameter, is the same as the job name.

 ## Billing

 A billing system is functional only with TPZ-Banking.